 We all have an affinity for something.
 Cooking.
 Reading.
 Cycling.
-But if you have ever had the pleasure of working with someone with special needs, particularly someone with Autism Spectrum Disorder (ASD), you know that one of their “super powers” can be their focus on a single topic.
+But if you have ever had the pleasure of working with someone with developmental disabilities, particularly someone with Autism Spectrum Disorder (ASD), you know that one of their “super powers” can be their focus on a single topic.

 A student of mine adores Thomas the Tank Engine.
 In fact, he has thousands of miniature trains in his basement and can name, rank, and list them all with one hundred percent accuracy.
 Another student of mine had his mother whisper to me before class, “Don’t mention European clock towers.”
 My face must have showed complete befuddlement since she elaborated, “He has most of the clock towers memorized in Europe.
 If you mention one it’s a like a roller coaster ride he can’t get off until he’s listed them all.”
 Noted and not mentioned.